 Home theaters can be wonderful places to relax, retreat and entertain.
 If acoustics are overlooked, however, any home theatre can become a nuisance to the rest of the house and an echoic mess.

-In creating a home theatre, two issues need to be addressed, soundproofing and sound absorption. …
+In creating a home theater, two issues need to be addressed, soundproofing and sound absorption. …

 Soundproofing – blocking sound from entering or leaving a space.